ArtBlock404/GroupProjectT4/README.md

 **Classification:** Simple Game.

-**Pitch:** A fantatiscal fairytale puzzle game where you solve mechanisms and avoid obstacles playing as our mystical protagnist: Arden.
+**Pitch:** A fantatiscal fairytale puzzle game where you solve mechanisms and avoid obstacles playing as our mystical protagonist: Arden.

 ![Class Diagram](class-diagram.png)
 ![UI Mockup](mockup.png)